1 Picturing high dimensions

 (b) 1D grand tour of the 2D data

-Figure 1.1 illustrates a tour for 2D data and 1D projections.
+Figure 1.2 illustrates a tour for 2D data and 1D projections.
 The (grand) tour will generate all possible 1D projections of the data, and display with a univariate plot like a histogram or density plot.
 For this data, the simple_clusters data, depending on the projection, the distribution might be clustered into two groups (bimodal), or there might be no clusters (unimodal).
 In this example, all projections are generated by rotating a line around the centre of the plot.
 Clustering can be seen in many of the projections, with the strongest being when the contribution of both variables is equal, and the projection is (0.707, 0.707) or (-0.707, -0.707).
-(If you are curious about the number 0.707, read the last section of this chapter.)
+(If you are curious about the number 0.707, the Chapter 2 provides the explanation.)

 The animation shows a sequence of scatterplots of 2D projections of a 3D torus.